Linuxfabrik/monitoring-plugins/check-plugins/cpu-usage/README.md

 threshold is exceeded for COUNT consecutive runs, suppressing short spikes and focusing on sustained load.
 Perfdata is emitted for every field to enable full graphing.
 Extended stats (context switches, interrupts, etc.) are included if supported on this platform.
-With `--top`, the most CPU-intensive processes are also listed for quick diagnosis.
 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 options:
   -h, --help           show this help message and exit